 Dan Savident, Charpack

-I was invited to do an industry talk recently on 'Job seeking in the digital age' and I made a point that Identity theft was the world's fastest growing industry and for some reason the UK was the world's largest victim of this epidemic.
+I was invited to do an industry talk recently on 'Job Seeking in the Digital Age', and I made a point that identity theft was the world's fastest-growing industry – and, for some reason, the UK remains one of the world’s most affected nations.

 Thereafter, the Q&A was solely about identity crime and how to counteract it.
-This was particularly topical as a recent episode of the BBC programme 'The Real Hustle' showed a conman acting as a recruiter who took a candidate's identity, bank details and well, you've seen the programme, potentially could have stung them for nearly everything.
+This was particularly topical, as a recent episode of the BBC programme ‘The Real Hustle’ showed a conman acting as a recruiter who took a candidate’s identity, bank details and – well, if you’ve seen the programme, you’ll know he could have potentially fleeced them for nearly everything.

-I went on a bit of a rant about how valuable a document a CV is in the wrong hands, how many jobseekers are naïve when it comes to identity theft and reeled off various anecdotes together with hints and suggestions.
-Here's a précis of my rant together with some further facts that make quite hideous reading.
+I went on a bit of a rant about how valuable a document a CV is in the wrong hands, how many jobseekers are naïve when it comes to identity theft, and I reeled off various anecdotes together with hints and suggestions.
+Here's a précis of that rant, together with some further facts that make quite hideous reading.

 1) Be careful about making sensitive data 'open source'

-I've been harping on for years about the dangers of detailing information such as National Insurance and Passport numbers on CV's and have just done some very basic research on a single major job board to gather some facts: 776 candidates in the last month have detailed their NI number on their CV, 405 listed their passport number and a staggering 221 listed both their NI and Passport number!
-This together with a name, address and date of birth is straightaway lethal in the hands of an identity criminal.
+I’ve been harping on for years about the dangers of detailing your National Insurance and passport numbers on your CV.
+A bit of research on a major job board found that 776 candidates in a single month had listed their NI number, 405 included their passport number, and a staggering 221 listed both.
+This, together with a name, address, and date of birth, becomes lethal in the hands of an identity criminal.

 2) Be careful to whom you send your CV